kausrini/Mini-ScienceDMZ/README.md

    - Users added by the administrator persists even when the *setup.py* is launched multiple times.
 To completely delete all the user information and create a fresh instance, use the following command. `/home/pi/minidmz/guacamole_setup_files/setup.py -f -u USERNAME`

 4. The Guacamole page can be visited at https://DOMAIN_NAME/guacamole/ if configured with HTTPS and at http://DOMAIN_NAME/guacamole/ if configured as HTTP.

+### Log Emails For Mini-ScienceDMZ

+1. Edit **/home/pi/minidmz/log_email/email_config.json** file to configure email parameters.

+2. The username and password fields are required for authentication with the mail server. smtp_server_name field is the mail server.
+The user can specify multiple receiver email ids by comma seperated values as it is a json array.

+3. During the pi setup log_email will be added to the crontab with a frequency of every 6 hours.

+Note that this module currently sends only the guacamole logs and syslog.
+It sends only the difference in logs since the last email.

 ## Important Points of Consideration